sipcapture/homer-installer/README.md

 # __HOMER 5__  Installer
 This document provides guidance and details to get HOMER 5 installed stand-alone using scripts or packages

-WARNING: The installer and packages are experimental.
+WARNING: Homer is rock-solid, while the installers and packages are experimental.
 Use at your own risk!
 For a reliable and fine-tuned setup please carefully review each element and/or contact support@sipcapture.org team for professional assistance.

 ![splitter](http://i.imgur.com/lytn4zn.png)